ray-chew/pyCSAM/docs/source/quick_start.rst

 ^^^^^^^^
 The CSAM codebase is structured modularly, see :numref:`structure` for a graphical overview.

 The package :mod:`wrappers` provides interfaces to the core code components in :mod:`src` and :mod:`vis`.
 For example, it defines the First and Second Approximation steps in the CSAM algorithm and applies the tapering of the physical data.
-Refer to the APIs for more details.
+Refer to the :doc:`APIs <api>` for more details.

 Helper functions and data structures are provided for the processing of user-defined topographies (:mod:`src.var.topo`), grids (:mod:`src.var.grid`), and input parameters (:mod:`src.var.params`).